About relief and exemptions

 When a non-domestic property becomes empty, there is no charge for the first three months, or six months in the case of industrial property.
 After the initial rate-free period has expired, the empty property will be charged 100% of the business rates, as though the property was occupied.
 However, there are certain exemptions from the empty charge which include listed buildings and properties with a rateable value of less than £2,600.

 If only parts of your property are unoccupied, the Valuation Office Agency (VOA) may be able to value the unoccupied property separately.
 The rule about charging after three or six months will then apply to the unoccupied property.
 If the VOA can't value the unoccupied parts separately, you may still be able to claim some relief under Section 44a of the Local Government Finance Act 1988, which deals with relief on part-occupied properties.

-Use the links on the left to find out about other kinds of relief.
+Use the links on the left to find out more about the reliefs available.